just-ed/ask-me/README.md

 # Askme

-Askme is a training Rails app that looks like Ask.fm
+Askme is a training Rails app that looks like Ask.fm.

 Go to http://askme2.herokuapp.com to try it.

-##Usage
+## Usage

 To use it on your local machine execute: